 Any little fabric/color/pattern combination you can dream up, you can make in real life.
 I love that.

-I found this little antique chair for $23 at my favorite local thrift shop last week.
+This little antique chair was found for $23 at my favorite local thrift shop last week.
 I did not hesitate to snag it up and throw it in the back of our van.

 As fate would have it, I found two pieces of vintage ticking fabric for $4 the week before.